MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-configure-s3-compatible.md

  [!INCLUDE [SQL Server 2022](../../includes/applies-to-version/sqlserver2022.md)]

-This article explains how to use PolyBase to query external data in an S3-compatible object storage.
+This article explains how to use PolyBase to query external data in S3-compatible object storage.

 [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] introduces the ability to connect to any S3-compatible object storage, there are two available options for authentication: basic authentication or pass-through authorization (also known as STS authorization).